Key Takeaways

 Fruits and Vegetables

-Fruits and vegetables are packed with lots of nutrients your body needs.
+Fruits and vegetables are packed with essential nutrients that help your body thrive.

 However, some fruits and vegetables may be difficult for your stomach to digest immediately after bariatric surgery.